 rank and ranking When either capital or income is distributed to shareholders, it is paid out according to the rank (or ranking) of the shares.
 For example, a share which ranks before (or above) another share when our income is distributed is entitled to have its dividends paid first, before any dividends are paid on shares which rank below (or after) it.
-If there is not enough income to pay dividends on all shares, the available income must be used first to pay dividends on shares which rank below.
+If there is not enough income to pay dividends on all shares, the available income must be used first to pay dividends on shares which rank first, and then to shares which rank below.
 The same applies for repayments of capital.
 Capital must be paid first to shares which rank first in sharing in our capital, and then to shares which rank below.